 Absolute emissions,\ measured in tonnes of CO2e annually, represent the total reported, in-scope emissions (energy consumption, fleet use and office paper) for all owned and leased buildings.
 Intensity is measured in kilograms of carbon dioxide equivalent emitted per square metre of usable facility space per year (kgCO2e/m/yr); this represents the emission intensity average across all owned and leased sites.
 Each building has a very different emission profile depending on the main fuel sources, energy infrastructure age, facility condition and clinical programs served.
 The emission intensity will continue to improve as we replace old emission-intensive facilities with new, low-carbon facilities and carry out work to replace infrastructure in existing buildings with low-carbon solutions.
 Note that percentage differences for EUI and GHG emissions do not coincide due to factors such as weather adjustments in EUI data and different emission factors for energy sources.
-Since 2019, a 1% decrease in GHG emissions was mainly driven by a reduction in paper emissions, as net emissions from buildings remained relatively the same.
+Since 2019, a 6.3% increase in GHG emissions was mainly driven by ventilation changes due to the pandemic.

-GHG intensity decreased by 15.2%, and, despite a 4.5% increase in total usable facility space since 2007, absolute emissions decreased by 8.4%.
+GHG intensity has decreased by 19.3%, and, despite a 35% increase in total usable facility space since 2007, absolute emissions have only increased by 9%.